ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 5. The classes 12 "Sub-polar or polar grassland-lichen-moss" and 10 "Temperate or sub-polar grassland" are reclassified into graminoid tundra or grassland based on the growing_season_temperature layer.
 Where pixels of class 10 or 12 with growing season temperature values of <6.5 are classified as graminoid tundra and the values >6.5 are classified as grassland.

-6. Then we reclassify the spruce class we created in step 1 into black or white spruce using the north_south layer.
+6. Then, we reclassify the spruce class we created in step 1 into black or white spruce using the north_south layer.
 If a spruce pixel is north facing it is classified as black spruce, and if the pixel is south facing then it is classified as white spruce.

 7. Due to some deficiencies in the NALCMS map there are spruce trees on the North Slope of Alaska, which is known to not be factual.
 Instead of simply reclassifying these data into a single class, we found that it would be better to run a focal analysis on the data that would convert the suspect cells into most common class in its surrounding 16 neighbors.
 This allowed for a more realistic reclassification of these suspect pixels with the land cover classes that are in the surrounding area.

-8. Using the north_pacific_maritime layer the pixels that are within that extent are reclassified as coastal rainforest in the output map.
+8. Using the north_pacific_maritime layer, the pixels that are within that extent are reclassified as coastal rainforest in the output map.

 9. Class 13 (Sub-polar or polar barren-lichen-moss) was reclassified into class 7 "Barren lichen-moss"